soons1/tp/docs/UserGuide.md

 ## **4. Saving the data**

-Elder Scrolls data are saved in the hard disk automatically after any command that changes the data.
+Elder Scrolls data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually!

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 While Elder Scrolls saves automatically, you can also easily make backups and snapshots of your data!
 To do so, simply copy the `datastore.json` file located in the `data` folder of the Elder Scrolls home directory as a backup file!
 Making a backup copy is never a bad idea!